Lyft to lay off 13% of staff - KTVZ

 “We worked hard to bring down costs this summer: we slowed, then froze hiring; cut spending; and paused less-critical initiatives,” the memo said.
 “Still, Lyft has to become leaner, which requires us to part with incredible team members.”

-“We are not immune to the realities of inflation and a slowing economy,” the co-founders wrote in the memo to staffers.
+“We are not immune to the realities of inflation and a slowing economy,” Lyft’s founders wrote in the memo to staffers.

 In a company filing on Thursday, Lyft confirmed the plans involving the “termination of approximately 683 employees” and said it will incur approximately $27 million to $32 million of “restructuring and related charges” due to severance and benefits costs.